 White blood cells then move in to fight the infection and heal the injury.
 As the body heals, inflammation gradually recedes and then disappears.
-The problem arises when inflammation doesn’t go away but becomes chronic which is detrimental for gut health even if you’re physically fit.
 This can happen for a number of reasons, including hypersensitivity to harmless substances, or long-term, low-level exposure to toxins.
-Intestinal gut health or health promoting compounds like postbiotics can help.
+Intestinal or gut health promoting compounds like postbiotics can help.
 Research shows that these postbiotics can calm and quiet your immune system by down-regulating your T-cells.46

 Why Harvard Calls Butyrate “Optimal”

 Harvard calls butyrate the “optimal” postbiotics primarily because of its effect on histone deacetylases (HDACs).
-This is crucial for, among other things, preventing cancers, especially colon cancer and keeping gut health optimal.
-In a 2018 Harvard study, researchers found that postbiotics (specifically butyrate) keep colonic epithelial stem cell line from rapidly multiplying, and it suppresses inflammation, which inhibits the activity of HDAC.
+In a 2018 Harvard study, researchers found that post-biotic (specifically butyrate) keep colonic epithelial stem cell line from rapidly multiplying, and it suppresses inflammation, which inhibits the activity of HDAC.

-Indeed, researchers concluded that butyrate is the strongest inhibitor of the activity of HDACs, among the short-chain fatty acids.48 This is one of many studies that show that butyrate may defend against colon cancer.
+This is one of many studies that show that butyrate may defend against colon cancer.
 Another reason for this effect is that butyrate is the main source of energy for cells that line the colon.
-This is true even when glucose is present.49 And let’s not forget the study mentioned earlier in this report, the one that showed postbiotics can trigger “cell suicide” in the colon, causing cancer cells to die!
+This is true even when glucose is present.49

 Why Postbiotics TRIButyrate is the best